-- -Anatomy (4 semester credits or 5 quarter units)*
+- - Anatomy (4 semester units or 5 quarter units)

-- -Physiology (4 semester credits or 5 quarter units; animal, human, or exercise physiology acceptable)
+- - Physiology (4 semester units or 5 quarter units; animal, human, or exercise physiology acceptable)

-- Combined Anatomy and Physiology Course for two semesters is also acceptable
+- Two semesters/quarters of a combined Anatomy and Physiology course is also acceptable

-- -Chemistry (4 semester credits or 5 quarter units; Organic Chemistry is acceptable)
+- - Chemistry (4 semester units or 5 quarter units; Organic Chemistry is acceptable)

 - - General Statistics or Biostatistics

 - Specialized statistics courses, such as "Statistics for Psychology" are not acceptable

 - In addition to the courses above, we recommend 3 additional upper-division-level science courses.
 Ideally these courses should have been completed at an undergraduate or post‐baccalaureate level, or through graduate work, and within the last ten years and completed by the time of matriculation.
 Some examples of acceptable courses are listed below; this is not an exhaustive list.

 - Genetics Histology Human Biology

 - Please note: Some institutions offer lower-division-level courses in the above areas.
 To ensure consideration, please verify that your desired course is upper-division-level, i.e. only available at a 4-year institution to advanced students.